cjbarker/browser-fingerprint/README.md

 ## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-This project is provided as-is for educational and defensive security purposes.
+This project is provided for educational and defensive security purposes.